jameswintermute/lab-speed/readme/README.md

 ```

 ### 4) Put files you want copied into `files-to-copy/`

-Everything in `files-to-copy/` is copied to each lab host:
+Everything in `files-to-copy/` is copied to each lab host.

 Remote target:
 ```